 The worksheet is empty.
 No data is present that can be downloaded.
-Please create a stimulus or open a stimulus file before downloading.
-In Multi-File mode, the corresponding file will be completely ignored.

 There is no stimulus generator connected to the computer or the STG may be switched off.
 Please check the computer connection and the status lamp of the STG.